 What is the impact of child hunger?

-In 2018 it was estimated that 815 million people, 10.7% of the world’s population, live in a state of hunger.
+In 2023, the global food crisis has pushed 153 million children and young people into acute food insecurity.
 The highest number of undernourished people live in Asia, but malnutrition is more prevalent in Africa, due to ongoing droughts and food shortages.
 Some of the causes of child hunger include:

 - Natural disasters: Severe weather events and drought can destroy crops and kill livestock.